junxit/us-congress-bills-109/bill.md

 - **(b)** *Extension of period for public review and comment on applications* Section 10(c) (16 U.S.C.
 1539(c)) is amended in the second sentence by striking “thirty” each place it appears and inserting “45”.
 - **(c)** *Experimental populations* Section 10(j) (16 U.S.C.
 1539(j)) is amended—
+  - **(1)** in paragraph (1), by striking “For purposes” and all that follows through the end of the paragraph and inserting the following: “For purposes of this subsection, the term “experimental population” means any population (including any offspring arising therefrom) authorized by the Secretary for release under paragraph (2), but only when such population is in the area designated for it by the Secretary, and such area is, at the time of release, wholly separate geographically from areas occupied by nonexperimental populations of the same species.
+For purposes of this subsection, the term ‘areas occupied by nonexperimental populations’ means areas characterized by the sustained and predictable presence of more than negligible numbers of successfully reproducing individuals over a period of many years.”;
-  - **(1)** in paragraph (2)(B), by striking “information” and inserting “scientific data”; and
+  - **(2)** in paragraph (2)(B), by striking “information” and inserting “scientific data”; and
-  - **(2)** in paragraph (2)(C)(i), by striking “listed” and inserting “determined to be an endangered species or a threatened species”.
+  - **(3)** in paragraph (2)(C)(i), by striking “listed” and inserting “determined to be an endangered species or a threatened species”.
 - **(d)** *Written determination of compliance* Section 10 (16 U.S.C.
 1539) is amended by adding at the end the following:
   > - **(k)** *Written determination of compliance*
-  >   - **(1)** A property owner (in this subsection referred to as a “requester”) may request the Secretary to make a written determination that a proposed use of the owner’s property will comply with section 9(a), by submitting a written description of the proposed action to the Secretary.
+  >   - **(1)** A property owner (in this subsection referred to as a “requester”) may request the Secretary to make a written determination that a proposed use of the owner’s property that is lawful under State and local law will comply with section 9(a), by submitting a written description of the proposed action to the Secretary by certified mail.
   >   - **(2)** A written description of a proposed use is deemed to be sufficient for consideration by the Secretary under paragraph (1) if the description includes—
-  >     - **(A)** the nature, the specific location, and the anticipated schedule and duration of the proposed use; and
+  >     - **(A)** the nature, the specific location, the lawfulness under State and local law, and the anticipated schedule and duration of the proposed use, and a demonstration that the property owner has the means to undertake the proposed use; and
-  >     - **(B)** any incidental take of a species that is included on a list published under 4(c)(1) that the requestor reasonably expects to occur as a result of the proposed use.
+  >     - **(B)** any anticipated adverse impact to a species that is included on a list published under 4(c)(1) that the requestor reasonably expects to occur as a result of the proposed use.
-  >   - **(3)** The requestor may supply any other information the requestor believes will assist the Secretary to make a determination under paragraph (1).
+  >   - **(3)** The Secretary may request and the requestor may supply any other information that either believes will assist the Secretary to make a determination under paragraph (1).
   >   - **(4)** If the Secretary does not make a determination pursuant to a request under this subsection because of the omission from the request of any information described in paragraph (2), the requestor may submit a subsequent request under this subsection for the same proposed use.
   >   - **(5)**
-  >     - **(A)** Subject to subparagraph (B), the Secretary shall provide to the requestor a written determination of whether the proposed use, as proposed by the requestor, will comply with section 9(a), by not later than expiration of the 90-day period beginning on the date of the submission of the request.
+  >     - **(A)** Subject to subparagraph (B), the Secretary shall provide to the requestor a written determination of whether the proposed use, as proposed by the requestor, will comply with section 9(a), by not later than expiration of the 180-day period beginning on the date of the submission of the request.
   >     - **(B)** The Secretary may request, and the requestor may grant, a written extension of the period under subparagraph (A).
   >   - **(6)** If the Secretary fails to provide a written determination before the expiration of the period under paragraph (5)(A) (or any extension thereof under paragraph (5)(B)), the Secretary is deemed to have determined that the proposed use complies with section 9(a).
   >   - **(7)** This subsection shall not apply with respect to agency actions that are subject to consultation under section 7.
   >   - **(8)** Any use or action taken by the property owner in reasonable reliance on a written determination of compliance under paragraph (5) or on the application of paragraph (6) shall not be treated as a violation of section 9(a).
+  >   - **(9)** Any determination of compliance under this subsection shall remain effective—
+  >     - **(A)** in the case of a written determination provided under paragraph (5)(A), for the 10-year period beginning on the date the written determination is provided; or
+  >     - **(B)** in the case of a determination that under paragraph (6) the Secretary is deemed to have made, the 5-year period beginning on the first date the Secretary is deemed to have made the determination.
+  >   - **(10)** The Secretary may withdraw a determination of compliance under this section only if the Secretary determines that, because of unforeseen changed circumstances, the continuation of the use to which the determination applies would preclude conservation measures essential to the survival of any endangered species or threatened species.
+Such a withdrawal shall take effect 10 days after the date the Secretary provides notice of the withdrawal to the requester.
+  >   - **(11)** The Secretary may extend the period that applies under paragraph (5) by up to 180 days if seasonal considerations make a determination impossible within the period that would otherwise apply.

+- **(e)** *National security exemption* Section 10 (16 U.S.C.
+1539) is further amended by adding at the end the following:
+  > - **(l)** *National security* The President, after consultation with the appropriate Federal agency, may exempt any act or omission from the provisions of this Act if such exemption is necessary for national security.

+- **(f)** *Disaster declaration and protection* Section 10 (16 U.S.C.
+1539) is further amended by adding at the end the following:
+  > - **(m)** *Disaster declaration and protection*
+  >   - **(1)** The President may suspend the application of any provision of this Act in any area for which a major disaster is declared under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5121 et seq.).
+  >   - **(2)** The Secretary shall, within one year after the date of the enactment of the Threatened and Endangered Species Recovery Act of 2005, promulgate regulations regarding application of this Act in the event of an emergency (including circumstances other than a major disaster referred to in paragraph (1)) involving a threat to human health or safety or to property, including regulations—
+  >     - **(A)** determining what constitutes an emergency for purposes of this paragraph; and
+  >     - **(B)** to address immediate threats through expedited consideration under or waiver of any provision of this Act.

-## § 14.
+## § 13.
 Private property conservation

 Section 13 (consisting of amendments to other laws, which have executed) is amended to read as follows:

 > ## § 13.
 Private property conservation
 >
-> - **(a)** *In general* The Secretary may provide conservation grants (in this section referred to as “grants”) to promote the voluntary conservation of endangered species and threatened species by owners of private property and shall provide financial conservation assistance (in this section referred to as “aid”) to alleviate the burden of conservation measures imposed upon private property owners.
+> - **(a)** *In general* The Secretary may provide conservation grants (in this section referred to as “grants”) to promote the voluntary conservation of endangered species and threatened species by owners of private property and shall provide financial conservation aid (in this section referred to as “aid”) to alleviate the burden of conservation measures imposed upon private property owners by this Act.
 The Secretary may provide technical assistance when requested to enhance the conservation effects of grants or aid.
 > - **(b)** *Awarding of grants and aid* Grants to promote conservation of endangered species and threatened species on private property—
 >   - **(1)** may not be used to fund litigation, general education, general outreach, lobbying, or solicitation;
 >   - **(2)** may not be used to acquire leases or easements of more than 50 years duration or fee title to private property;